decaf-dev/vaultexplorer.com/docs/quickstart.md

 <br/>
 <br/>

 Now go to back to the explorer view, and click the favorites checkbox.
-The view will now only display notes that have the favorite property.
+The view will only display notes that have the selected favorite property with a value of **true**.

 :::info
 The favorite filter is applied on top of other filters such as the timestamp filter or the custom filter.